 Effie: It’s also inspiring to see what other florists are creating.
-Sometimes their work can inspire us to use different flowers, mechanics, or colors.
+Sometimes their work can inspire us to use different flowers, mechanics, or colours.

-What ways do you use pen and paper to stay organized?
+What ways do you use pen and paper to stay organised?

 Rugie: We are always jotting down notes and quantities for our flower orders, which allows us to keep track of what we will be using for upcoming arrangements and events.